ula-firek/currency-exchange/README.md

 # Currency exchange
 This is a currency exchange made as part of the Junior Frontend Developer course in You Code.
-The currency exchange converts PLN into USD or EUR currencies.
+The currency exchange converts PLN into USD, EUR or GEL currencies.

 ## Table of contents
 * [Screenshots](#screenshots)